Online Colleges In New Hampshire

 Considering a New Hampshire School as an Out-of-State Student

-To qualify, you must be a legal resident of either Connecticut, Maine, Massachusetts, Rhode Island, or Vermont for at least 12 months prior to your enrollment.
-You must also choose one of the more than 900 associate, bachelor's, or graduate programs that participate.
+Many of out-of-state students receive discounted tuition through the New England Regional Student Program.
+To qualify, you must be a legal resident of either Connecticut, Maine, Massachusetts, Rhode Island, or Vermont for at least 12 months before your enrollment.
+You must also choose one of the more than 900 associate, bachelor’s, or graduate programs that participate.
 Members of the armed forces and their families may receive waivers from these residency requirements.

 Tuition Discounts